amimul/ConceptAnalysis/Taxonomy/README.md

 Files description:

-index.html: contains codes of the core part of the system in html, css and javascript
+index.php: contains codes of the core part of the system in order to display graph in ajax, javascript and php

+nodes.js: contains function for generating tree and search

 heads_taxonomy.json: contains all the data used for the system.